rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 **Serifs**

 A serif is the small pointy bits at the end of a letter.
 They are generally used for body copy because they are more comfortable to read.
+Serifs originate from when chracters were created with a chisel on stone.

 <img src="/img/blog/posts/typography_serif_vs_sans.jpg" alt="serif vs sans serif">

 image from [canva](https://www.canva.com/learn/serif-vs-sans-serif-fonts/)

-The two main categories of fonts are serifs and sans serifs (meaning "without" serifs).
+The two main categories of fonts are serifs and sans serifs ("sans" comes from French for "without," meaning without serifs).

 Serifs are usually used in print, are more traditional, and the serifs improve readability in print.
 Sans serifs are cleaner and simpler, and the lack of serifs (especially before modern high density displays) makes it easier to read on screens.